davidnarganes/abmInterference/README.md

  - Integrate the spatial dimension with time-dependent confounders
  - Violate the Stable Unit Treatment Value Assumption (SUTVA) of causal inference

 Why this integration?
 ABM are used to simulate individuals and the consequences of interactions and their behaviours.
-Nevertheless, the accuracy of this simulations is highly reliant on capturing the complexity of the relationships between individuals over spactio-temporal scenarios.
+Nevertheless, the accuracy of this simulations is highly reliant on capturing the complexity of the relationships between individuals over spatio-temporal scenarios.
 Current methodologies lack the sophistication to capture causal relationships.
-By integrating ABM and causal inference;:
+By integrating ABM and causal inference:
  - more complex and accurate simulations could be implemented
  - better understanding about how populations react to interventions